rhoml/barcelona/README.md

 ##### Breakfast

  * [Repúblic Cafè](http://www.tripadvisor.com/Restaurant_Review-g187497-d7805969-Reviews-Republic_Cafe-Barcelona_Catalonia.html): Great place in the `Rambla de Poblenou` to have Breakfast or early lunch.
-The have the best bagels in town.
+They have the best bagels in town.

 ##### Tapas restaurants

+ * [El Paso](https://foursquare.com/v/caf%C3%A8-bar-el-paso/4d335445329e5481a0afb81d?fbLoginFailed=true): Nice `Tapas` restaurant in Poblenou, great `bravas` and `meatballs`, very friendly and familiar environment, worth to pay a visit.

 ##### Dinner